 Upon completion of the course, the student will be able to:

 Although there are no formal prerequisites for this course, please consider:

 Course grades are based on the following point scale:

 Make sure that you check the very, very IMPORTANT Explanation of Assignments and Grading, which has information about the grading rubrics used in the course, and the list of course aids.
-IMPORTANT: To earn a grade of A, B, C or D, you must complete all required assignments and the two exams and earn the required number of points in the course.
+IMPORTANT: To earn a grade of A, B, C or D, you must complete all required assignments, including the group project, and the two exams and earn the required number of points in the course.